This is the perfect combination tour. We visit the Acropolis, go on an Athens City Tour and finally we visit the Acropolis Museum.

 |ENTRANCE FEES||Admission fees for all places we visit during the Acropolis – Athens City Tour & Acropolis Museum Tour (Parthenon, Nike temple, Propylea, Erechtheion, Dionysus Theatre, Temple of Zeus and Acropolis Museum) are not included in the tour’s price.

-Entrance Ticket Prices (from November 1 to March 31):
+From November 1 to March 31

 We usually buy the tickets for you in advance, in order not to line up.